A model for framed configuration spaces of points

-We furthermore adopt an alternative viewpoint, which serves as an intermediary result in the proof of the theorem above.
+We furthermore adopt an alternative viewpoint, which serves as an intermediate result in the proof of the theorem above.
 In general, the non-framed configuration spaces $\FM_M$ do not carry an action of the little discs or Fulton--MacPherson operads.
-However, there exists a fiberwise version $\FM_n^M$ of the Fulton--MacPherson operad.
+However, there exists a fiberwise version $\FM_m^M$ of the Fulton--MacPherson operad.
 It is an operad in topological spaces over $M$, and the fiber over $x\in M$ is a compactification of the space of configurations of points in the tangent space $T_xM$.
-The collection $\FM_{M}$ is equipped with an action of $\FM_{n}^{M}$, almost tautologically.
+The collection $\FM_{M}$ is equipped with an action of $\FM_{m}^{M}$, almost tautologically.

-Our second main result is to upgrade the dg commutative algebra model $\stG_M$ of $\FM_M$ so as to capture also the action of $\FM_n^M$ on $\FM_M$: \begin{thm}[See Theorem~\ref{thm:graphs-m-model}] There is a graph complex $\stG_{n}^{M}$, which is a model for $\FM_{n}^{M}$, and which acts on the model $\stG_{M}$ of $\FM_{M}$ from~\cite{CamposWillwacher2016}, so that the map \eqref{equ:stGmap} respects the (homotopy) comodule structures on both sides. \end{thm}
+Our second main result is to upgrade the dg commutative algebra model $\stG_M$ of $\FM_M$ so as to capture also the action of $\FM_m^M$ on $\FM_M$: \begin{thm}[See Theorem~\ref{thm:graphs-m-model}] There is a graph complex $\stG_{m}^{M}$, which is a model for $\FM_{m}^{M}$, and which acts on the model $\stG_{M}$ of $\FM_{M}$ from~\cite{CamposWillwacher2016}, so that the map \eqref{equ:stGmap} respects the (homotopy) comodule structures on both sides. \end{thm}